Rockman-Blue/SANS-SEC504-CTF/5-songs.issplaylist.com/songs.issplaylist.com-Writeup.md

 The output to whoami is in the general format:
 * DomainName/username

-I used a command injection attack against the server with whoami by typing the following into the input field:
+I used a attack against the server with whoami by typing the following into the input field:
 * 128 && whoami

-The output shows that the administrator account is assigned to the web server process.
+The output shows that the account that is assigned to the web server process.

 ![Privilege Evaluation-1](https://github.com/user-attachments/assets/bafd72b5-7d98-4636-b788-9b2a4b5b0823)